Plume Design System

 Fitting It Together

-Once we completed our audit, we took the designs that Plume came to us with and started implementing our design system to make more cohesive, reusable website blocks.
-For each desktop block, there was a responsive tablet and mobile equivalent.
+Once we completed our audit, we took the Figma designs Plume originally presented to us and began implementing our design system.

 A design for an Awards & Recognition block for the Plume HomePass themeA design for the Awards & Recognition block for the Plume.com themeA media and copy block for the Plume.com themeA media and copy block for the WorkPass themeA statistics block for the WorkPass themeA statistics block for the HomePass theme